 *Library Cards for School and Group Visits

-Follow the steps below to ensure library cards will be completed and ready for your visit.
+Follow the steps below to ensure library cards will be completed and ready to distribute at for your visit.

 Note: For students 16 and younger, library cards received at a class visit are for book borrowing privileges ONLY, unless the boxes to obtain Internet and /or DVD borrowing privileges are checked.